The Mississippi River Has Been Flooding For 41 Days Now

 The previous area record was set during the Great Flood of 1993 — and as NPR's Rebecca Hersher has reported, that flood caused some $15 billion in damage.

-Davenport Mayor Frank Klipsch says the city had placed temporary barriers to protect against rising water, and a small section of those barriers eventually breached on Tuesday after holding for weeks.
+Davenport Mayor Frank Klipsch says the city had placed temporary barriers to protect against rising water, and a small section of those barriers eventually was breached on Tuesday after holding for weeks.

 "We evacuated about 30 to 40 residents in that area who lived in some condo areas there," he tells NPR's Here & Now.
 "We deal with [flooding] every year, but this was an unexpected breach and a lot of water got into that area."

-The Upper Mississippi was inundated with massive amounts of rain earlier this week, exacerbating the already-high river level.
+The upper Mississippi was inundated with massive amounts of rain earlier this week, exacerbating the already high river level.
 "The state of Iowa has received more precipitation in the last 12 months than any recorded period in 124 years of data," Bob Gallagher, the mayor of the upriver town of Bettendorf, told reporters Friday.
 "When you get as much rain as we have this year there's just no way to avoid this situation."

 Some Davenport businesses are having a hard time, even if they aren't flooded, reports Benjamin Payne of member station WVIK.
 "It's slowed things down.
 The detours have made it more difficult to get downtown," Tiffany Cannon, who has kept her bakery open, tells Payne.
-"So I've had customers call me and say, 'We have trucks, we have sandbags.
+"So I've had customers call me and say, 'We have trucks; we have sandbags.
 Tell me what you need.' "

 According to WVIK, residents and businesses in the flooded area had received warnings about the possibility that the temporary wall could fail, "but still had little time, only about one hour, to protect their buildings and evacuate."

-The local major league team's stadium is surrounded by water, Payne adds, and the team is now referring to it as "baseball island."
+The local minor league team's stadium is surrounded by water, Payne adds, and the team is now referring to it as "baseball island."

 Meanwhile, communities downriver are bracing for the high waters to arrive, and farming communities along the Mississippi are at risk.

-Note: A previous version of this story incorrectly said a major league baseball stadium in Davenport, Iowa, is surrounded by water.
-It's actually a minor league team's stadium.